SIMD version of the free-energy kernel

 The performance of the slow, serial free-energy non-bonded kernel is a serious bottleneck in free-energy simulations.
 Using SIMD should give a significant speed-up of this compute intensive kernel.
 Since the nbnxm non-bonded scheme for the normal non-bonded interactions is not very beneficial here, the plan is to use simple vectorization over the j-particles.
 This leads to many SIMD gather loads and a few scatter force writes, but hopefully most of this can be hidden by arithmetic.
 The kernel function should be templated on real/SIMD type, so there is only a single code for both plain-C and SIMD.

-#1 Updated by Erik Lindahl about 2 months ago
+#1 Updated by Erik Lindahl 4 months ago

 Although the NxM layout might not give us extra performance, I think we should consider to just use that to simplify code and organization.